Alix E. Harrow

-Life and career
+Early life and education

-Alix E. Harrow was born on November 9, 1989, in the United States and grew up in Kentucky.
+Harrow was born in Idaho and grew up in Colorado and Kentucky.
 She enrolled at Berea College at age sixteen, where she completed a bachelor's degree in history in three years.
 She then went on to earn a master's degree in history from the University of Vermont.

+Career

 Before working as a full-time writer, Harrow was an academic historian who taught as an adjunct professor of African and African American history at Eastern Kentucky University.

 Her first novel, The Ten Thousand Doors of January (2019), was received with critical acclaim and nominated for multiple awards, including the Hugo Award, Nebula Award, and World Fantasy Award for best novel.
 A second novel, The Once and Future Witches (2020), won a British Fantasy Award for Best Fantasy Novel (the Robert Holdstock Award).
 A more recent novella, A Spindle Splintered (2021), was nominated for a Hugo Award for best novella.

 Harrow has also written short fiction for Shimmer Magazine, Strange Horizons, Tor.com, and Apex Magazine.
 This has produced a Hugo Award–winning 2018 short story called "A Witch's Guide to Escape: A Practical Compendium of Portal Fantasies" (published by Apex).

+Her fourth novel, The Everlasting, won the 2026 Hugo Award for Best Novel.